RIKEN-RCCS/lens3/v2/doc/user-guide.md

 * MC commands are directly invoked from Lens3-Api to change the setting of a MinIO instance.
 MC commands were invoked at Lens3-Mux in v1.1.

+## Changes from v1.2 to v2.1

+* Checking authentication is done by Lens3.
+Lens3-v1.2 passed
+  requests to a backend unchecked.